 Snap-On is the manufacturer of Blue Point tools.
 It’s the lower-end spectrum when compared with Snap-On.
 All of the tools are still built to the same specs, but the finish is different.
-Snap-On uses several other manufacturers to create the tools, meaning they could be produced outside of the United States.
+Blue-point uses several other manufacturers to create the tools, meaning they could be produced outside of the United States.

 You will not find the Snap-On name with these tools, because they aren’t built to the same quality level.
 Still, all of the tools are sturdy and get common jobs done with ease.
 A few of the tools are considered to be bulkier, so they aren’t as focused on pleasing the professional.
 Instead, you would want to use them for basic operations.